open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1/2_Logstash.md

 # Logstash

-Data collection, processing and redistribution engine Logstash is a valuable tool to work with different data sources or decentralized data.
-We could describe Logstash as a machine that takes data from the indicated locations (collection), it transforms it (processing), and it can later send data to other systems in a new format (redistribution).
+Logstash is a Data collection, processing, and redistribution engine; a valuable tool to work with different data sources or decentralized data.
+We could describe Logstash as a machine that takes data from the indicated locations (collection), transforms it (processing), and sends it to other systems in a new format (redistribution).

 ![Logstash](../logstash_001.png "Logstash")